How important are diseases of cassava?

 Practice Good Farm Sanitation

-Polyporus sulphurous, the fruiting bodies of parasitic mushroom, start developing on cassava after the first few rains after the dry season.
+Polyporus sulphurous, the fruiting bodies of parasitic mushroom, start developing on cassava after the first few incidence of rains after the dry season.
 Harvesting and destroying the young fruiting bodies regularly after they appear by burning reduces the severity of rots on farms.

 Harvest Cassava Early